April 01, 2022

 Russia & Global Oil Markets

 Russia is the third-largest oil producer globally, with a total oil output of 11.3 million barrels a day (mb/d)— roughly 10 percent of the 97 mb/d global demand.
 Russia’s war on Ukraine has had a profound impact on the global oil market, leading to what could be the most significant energy crisis since the 1979 Oil Shock.
 Initially, the International Energy Agency (IEA) in late February stated that Russia’s invasion of Ukraine “has as of yet not resulted in a loss of oil supply to the market.”
 While this was true in terms of availability, market shocks resulted from anticipated sanctions upon Russia’s energy sector, which have still yet to be fully agreed upon or enacted, and the voluntary shunning of Russian oil by Western companies and traders.
 As time progresses, there is a mounting risk of further disruption and, consequently, further price increases stemming from Russia’s invasion.
 The IEA assesses that there is the potential for a loss of some 3 mb/d as sanctions on Russia’s financial sector set in and carry implications on the ability of Russia to conduct oil transactions or receive new investments.
 As sanctions directly targeting Russia’s energy sector are increasingly considered, there will undoubtedly be more significant consequences for global growth projections, supply, and consumer costs.
 Russia exports some 8 mb/d of oil and refined products, including 5.5 md/d of crude oil, most of which is exported to markets in Europe and Asia.
-While Europe is expected to taper off its imports of Russian oil, a vital component of a new 5-year Asia will likely continue to present a key market for Russian oil.
+While Europe is expected to taper off its imports of Russian oil, a vital component of a new 5-year strategy, Asia will likely continue to present a key market for Russian oil.
 The plummeting prices of Russian oil, given the general political unattractiveness of these resources, have attracted high-demand off-takers.
 This is the case with India and China.
 They either seek to take advantage of low energy prices, as is the case of India, or, in the case of China, prop-up Russia’s petroleum sector, given its current role as the second-largest single market for Russian exports.

 If the West were to implement sanctions directly upon Russia’s energy sector, including the enforcement of secondary sanctions--the enforcement of prohibited transactions among non-U.S. persons and companies — to offset the momentary attractiveness of depressed Russian oil prices, the result could be a loss of as much as 3 mb/d of oil to global markets from Russia.
 The ability of markets to weather such a possible loss is undercut by a reluctance to encourage more significant investment into western associated fossil fuel operations, which underscore the national security ramifications of underinvestment, not to mention the economic ramifications.
 Furthermore, consideration should be given to Russian efforts to evade sanctions by “going dark,” a process that involves turning off naval transponders to avoid tracking or conducting cargo swaps at sea to disguise the origin of oil volumes.
 Reports indicate that this is already occurring.